Article

 Mindfulness has been shown to have an overwhelming amount of emotional and physical health benefits.

-1. Increased resiliency, or the ability to cope effectively, to life’s challenges.
+1. Increased resiliency, or the ability to cope effectively with life’s challenges.

-2. Reduction of stress and increased positive emotions, resulting in less anxiety and other difficult emotional experiences.
+2. Reduction of stress and improved well-being, resulting in less anxiety and other difficult emotional experiences.

-3. Decreased rumination, or the recycling of negative, anxious thoughts.
+3. Reduction of depressive symptoms, or the recycling of negative, anxious thoughts.

 4. Improved memory.